vid8687/15-466-f17-base0/README.md

 This is because game0 *does not need* such conveniences.
 It is simple because game0 is simple.

 The game follows the design document, with the following minor changes:
+- Sliding the base color bar is based on left/right arrow keys
 - Spacebar toggles between missiles falling straight down and  with random directions(default)
 - As score increases, frequency of missiles rather than their speed increases